silberberg11/silberberg11/README.md

 ## 🔥 Future Builds
 - **Laser Microphone:** Designed and simulated a physical side-channel attack by capturing and analyzing sound vibrations from surfaces (e.g., windows) using laser reflection, demonstrating the vulnerabilities of acoustic signals in secure environments.
 - **Blog Website:** Going to upload my projects as a form of blogs!!
 Stay tuned.
+- **AI Powered Education Tools:** I plan on developing AI tools for the use of education.
 - more soon!

   ## 🌌 Fun Facts